Cedar Hill Cemetery (Hartford, Connecticut)

 Cedar Hill Cemetery in Hartford, Connecticut is located at 453 Fairfield Avenue.
 It was designed by landscape architect Jacob Weidenmann (1829–1893) who also designed Hartford's Bushnell Park.
 Its first sections were completed in 1866 and the first burial took place on July 17, 1866.
 Cedar Hill was designed as an American rural cemetery in the tradition of Mount Auburn Cemetery in Cambridge, Massachusetts.

 The cemetery straddles three towns.
 It was listed on the National Register of Historic Places in 1997, in Hartford, Newington, and Wethersfield.
 It includes the Cedar Hill Cemetery Gateway and Chapel, also known as Northam Memorial Chapel and Gallup Memorial Gateway, which is separately listed on the NRHP.

-Cedar Hill Cemetery encompasses 270 acre and includes several historic buildings, including the Northam Memorial Chapel (built 1882), which was designed by Hartford architect George Keller, and the Superintendent's Cottage (built 1875), which continues to be occupied by Cedar Hill's Superintendent to this day.
+Cedar Hill Cemetery encompasses 270 acre and includes several historic buildings, including the Northam Memorial Chapel (built 1882), which was designed by Hartford architect George Keller, and the Superintendent's Cottage (built in 1875), which continues to be occupied by Cedar Hill's Superintendent to this day.

-The cemetery is open from 7 a.m. until dusk every day.
+The cemetery gates are open from 7:00 am to 8:00 pm, April - September, and from 7:00 am to 5:00 pm during all other months.

 Notable monuments

 Cedar Hill has many unique monuments.
 One of the most recognizable is the 18 ft tall pink-granite pyramid, and life-sized angel statue, erected in memory of Mark Howard and his wife, Angelina Lee Howard.
 Mark Howard was president of the National Fire Insurance Company of Hartford and Connecticut's first internal revenue collector.

-Another example of an unusual grave is that of Cynthia Talcott, age two, which features her likeness in stone.

 John Pierpont Morgan's family monument was designed by architect George W. Keller.
-Made of red Scottish granite, the monument was designed to portray Morgan's vision of the Ark of the Covenant.
+Made of either red Scottish or Nova Scotia granite, the monument was designed to portray Morgan's vision of the Ark of the Covenant.

 The Porter-Valentine mausoleum features a stained-glass window created by Louis Comfort Tiffany.